Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Interpretations

-For the ongoing COHERENT CsI and LAr, we assume no excess in calculating the limits, while the existing CsI data may have a mild excess as discussed previously and the LAr data is not public yet.
+For the COHERENT CsI and LAr, we assume no excess in calculating the limits, while the existing data may have a mild excess as discussed previously.
+One should notice that our projected COHERENT limit is smoothly extended beyond $m_V\sim 130$~MeV as we separately include the additional $\eta$ production via nuclear motion~\cite{Akimov:2019xdj,Cassing:1991jr}.
 We find that the COHERENT limit based on the ongoing CsI and LAr detectors can cover parameter regions unexplored by other existing searches for $m_V\sim 5-200$~MeV.
-The inclusion of the (mostly $e^\pm$-originating) bremsstrahlung photons have improved the reach of the parameter space significantly for $m_V\lsim 200$ MeV, as compared to our previous study.
 We also show the COHERENT future LAr line (red dashed) for 610 kg fiducial mass for 3 years using our energy and timing selections.
-The limit suggests that our proposed strategy allow the COHERENT LAr to explore a wider range of parameter space, as compared to the projected limit (brwon dot-dashed) in the experimental analysis shown in Ref.~\cite{Akimov:2019xdj}.
+The limit suggests that our proposed strategy allow the COHERENT LAr to explore a wider range of parameter space, as compared to the projected limit in the experimental analysis shown in Ref.~\cite{Akimov:2019xdj}.
 In the experimental analysis, the prompt timing window $t\leq 1.5~\mu$s is used, but no energy cut is employed to remove the prompt neutrino.
 A side-band measurement is made on the delayed neutrino ($\nu_e$ and $\bar{\nu}_\mu$) to determine the shape of prompt neutrino ($\nu_\mu$) in order to remove it from the dark matter analysis.
 This side-band analysis depends on the the assumption that different neutrino flavors only possess SM interactions.
 On the other hand, if we use the energy cut on the prompt window, we reject the neutrino events even if they possess NSIs for different flavors.
 Hence, the energy cut along with prompt-window selections can probe dark matter by vetoing neutrinos even with the NSI interactions.
 Furthermore, with the energy cut, stronger bounds are allowed for $m_V\gtrsim 10$~MeV in our analysis compared to those in the Ref.~\cite{Akimov:2019xdj}.
 The approach therein is basically to determine the prompt neutrino distribution up to statistical and systematic errors by a side-band analysis.
 It allows for constrained systematics, but the prompt neutrino events remain not eliminated unlike our kinematic cuts.
 Therefore, as the mediator mass increases, the number of dark matter events relative to the neutrino and background event rates gets smaller so that the resultant limit becomes weaker rapidly.